← Back to research

 TierPriceIncludes

-Licensing model: Subscription + usage credits (overages billed separately)
+Licensing model: Subscription + usage-based billing (overages billed separately; Bugbot is usage-based)

 Competitive Positioning